 The best way to streamline your malware removal experience is to leverage a security app that will scan your Mac for malicious and junk entities and wipe them automatically for you.

 1. Download and install the MacBooster app.
 It’s an effective solution that finds and eradicates viruses, including persistent ones, and boasts small system footprint along with smooth performance.
 Open it and click Scan.

 2. When done checking your system for security and stability issues, it will generate an easy-to-interpret report.
-Click Fix and thereby get rid of the Bing redirect virus as well as other bad items affecting your Mac.
+Click Fix and thereby get rid of the Bing malware as well as other bad items affecting your Mac.

 Completing this phase of the cleanup process is most likely to result in a complete eradication of the infection.
-However, it might be a good idea to ascertain the malware is gone for good.
-Furthermore, you still need to revert the unwanted changes the virus has made to web browsers on your Mac.
+However, it might be a good idea to ascertain the redirect is gone for good.
+Furthermore, you still need to revert the unwanted changes the malware has made to web browsers on your Mac.

 • Having opened the Activity Monitor, locate a potentially unwanted, unfamiliar entry under the Process Name column.
 Select it and click Quit Process in the upper left-hand part of the window.
 This should bring up a dialog that will ask you for confirmation.
 Pick the Force Quit option to terminate the troublemaking process

 • Go to Accounts and hit the Login Items option.
 This will list all the apps that your Mac is configured to run once it boots up.
 Spot the unwanted object there and eliminate it by clicking the “–” button

 That’s it for the manual uninstall.
 In case the browser redirect issue persists regardless – which is a likely scenario – get down to the browser-level cleanup below.